anbox-cloud/discourse-docs/tutorial/getting-started.md

    Wait until the status of the application changes to `ready`.

 When the application is ready, you can launch it and then test it in the same way as the virtual device by either [logging on to it](#logon) or [connecting to it with `scrcpy`](#scrcpy).

-If you encounter any problems, see [Issues when porting Android apps](https://discourse.ubuntu.com/t/usecase-port-android-application-to-anbox-cloud/17776).

 ## 7. Update an application